top of page

 How will the school communicate with me and how can I communicate with the school?

-• The school communicates regularly with parents about daily school life through: ParentMail, website, weekly newsletters, email, text and letters home.
+• The school communicates regularly with parents about daily school life through: ParentMail, seesaw, website, weekly newsletters, email, text and letters home.

 • If your child’s class teacher has a concern regarding your child’s well-being/progress they will try to make an appointment to meet you either at the end of the day when you pick your child up or a phone call home.